navasmontilla/site/README.md

 ## Research project

 The work herein presented has been developed at the [Computational Hydraulics Group](http://ghc.unizar.es) at [Univerisity of Zaragoza](https://www.unizar.es/).
 Computational resources have been provided by [LIFTEC-CSIC](http://www.liftec.unizar-csic.es/es/).
-The validation of the computational tools have been done in colaboration of the [LCH-EPFL](https://lch.epfl.ch/).
+The validation of the computational tools has been done in colaboration with the [LCH-EPFL](https://lch.epfl.ch/).

 ### Generation of arbitrary order augmented schemes for hyperbolic problems with source terms